selgik/selgik.github.io/_posts/2022-02-04-project-note.md

 ### (3) Motivtaion
 a.
 I want to be free from calculating remaining hours to meet average goal.
 b.
 I want analyze my time and find the area of improvement.
 I want to know where am I spending rest of my time and how can I adjust to meet targeted project hour.
 c.
-I do not use multiple platform.
+I do not want to use multiple platform.
 A dashboard solving both problem a and b, would be helpful.

 ## 2. Process Design
     Overall workflow: